Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 Using business events to drive business processes across services

-If we elevate events from CUD events to be real business events that reflect the state changes (or facts) in our aggregates, then we can use these events to drive business processes instead of having to use a centralised coordinator (also known as orchestration) to coordinate our business processes (typically) using 2 way communication.
+If we elevate events from CUD (Create/Update/Delete) events to become real business events that reflect the state changes (or facts) in our aggregates, then we can use these events to drive business processes through choreography.
+This is a purely event driven method of coordinating a business process, as opposed to using a (centralised) coordinator, also known as orchestrator, to coordinate our business processes (typically) using 2 way communication.

 Let’s look at how we could drive the Order fulfilment process using Events.
 From the Webshop the customer presses the Accept Order button.
-When the user presses the Accept Order button, this triggers that an AcceptOrder command message is sent (typically asynchronously) to the Sales Service:
+When the user presses the Accept Order button, this triggers an AcceptOrder command message to be sent to the Sales Service:

-The AcceptOrder command results in a state change in the Order, which as a result transitions into the state Accepted.
+The AcceptOrder command results in a state change in the Order aggragate instance, which as a result transitions into the state Accepted.

-This state change (or fact) is communicated to all interested service as an OrderAccepted event – we’re stating the fact that the Order has been Accepted, which is irreversible (we can compensate, but not rollback this change).
+This state change (or fact) is communicated to all interested service as an OrderAccepted event – we’re stating the fact that the Order has been Accepted, which is irreversible (we can compensate, but we can not rollback this change after the transaction has been committed).

-The Sales service doesn’t know who’s interested in the event, but at company level we have rehearsed our Order fulfilment process and agreed which services should react to the OrderAccepted event.
+The Sales service doesn’t know who’s interested in the event, but at process level we have rehearsed our Order fulfilment process and agreed which services should react to the OrderAccepted event.

-With EDA services them selves determine what to do when an Event occurs.
+With EDA interaction style, the services them selves determine what to do when an Event occurs.
 For scenarios where we need to coordinate multiple services, e.g. to make sure we don’t perform any shipping until the customer has been billed and all items are in stock (or what ever the criteria for shipping might be) we will introduce a new Aggregate that will be responsible for the Order fulfilment business process and capability.
-Whether this process aggregate belongs within the Shipping service, or if it’s a standalone service (as depicted below), is not so important right now.
+Whether this new “process” aggregate belongs within the Shipping service or if it’s a standalone service (as depicted below), is not so important right now.
 The important thing is that we have identified a central business capability that we explicitly can assign the responsibility to.

 Such a process aggregate can be implemented/supported by a Process Manager or a Saga (as it’s called in Rebus and NServiceBus).
-The process manager can choose to instruct other services on what to do (i.e. partial orchestration) if it needs to, but in general a lot can be solved using events alone (we will in a later blog post get into when to favour other message types, such Command messages or Documents over Event messages).
+The process manager can choose to instruct other services on what to do (i.e. partial orchestration) if it needs to, but in general a lot can be handled using events alone.

 In the example below the Order fulfilment service awaits two events, OrderAccepted and CustomerBilled, before it publishes the OrderReadyForShipping event (in this case we could also have sent a ShipOrder command to the Shipping Service, but let’s stick with events for now).